Magnetic-Fox/Mail2Fax/README.md

 ### Fetchmail don't work very well with IMAP IDLE

 While testing, I've found that Fetchmail sometimes don't get new messages immediately from the remote server.
-As far as I know, it's due to the problems with Keep Alive packets and SSL support, which can render socket errors and make Fetchmail wait for the next poll time.
+As far as I know, it's due to the problems with Keep Alive packets sent too late throught the long time SSL connection, which can render socket errors and make Fetchmail wait for the next poll time (which can even hang completely).

-You may want to lower these values using `sysctl` to make everything work better, but (unfortunately) it still doesn't solve the problem completely:
+You may want to lower following values using `sysctl` to make everything work better, but (unfortunately) it still doesn't solve the problem completely:
 ```
 net.ipv4.tcp_keepalive_time = 300
 net.ipv4.tcp_keepalive_intvl = 24